top of page

 2

 Here is how you can ask for eating specific meals of the day. 아침 means breakfast or morning. 점심 means lunch or lunchtime. 저녁 means dinner or evening.
 Pretty easy, right?
-Well for a meal, they were 아침밥, 점심밥, 저녁밥 before, but you can omit the "밥" part.
+Well for a meal, they are 아침밥, 점심밥, 저녁밥, but you can omit the "밥" part.

 3